 The OSU Medical School was founded in 1972 as the Oklahoma College of Osteopathic Medicine and Surgery.
 In 1988, Oklahoma College of Osteopathic Medicine and Surgery merged into the OSU System and embraced a new name – the OSU College of Osteopathic Medicine.
 In 1997, the OSU Center for Health Sciences (OSU-CHS) was established to extend OSU’s reach and expand our capabilities in the health sciences.

-Today, OSU-CHS is a vibrant academic health center comprised of the College of Osteopathic Medicine, the School of Biomedical Sciences, the School of Forensic Sciences, and the School of Health Care Administration.
+Today, OSU-CHS is a vibrant academic health center comprised of the College of Osteopathic Medicine, the School of Biomedical Sciences, the School of Forensic Sciences, School of Allied Health and the School of Health Care Administration.
 As a premier academic health center, OSU-CHS programs and research are essential to ensure the health of Oklahomans and to fuel scientific discovery and innovation for the betterment of mankind.

 Areas of Impact